zhengkezhou1/kgateway/devel/architecture/kgateway/DEV.md

 KRT collection of policies in an IR form kgateway can understand (it's called `ir.PolicyWrapper`).
 A plugin lifecycle is the length of the program - it doesn't reset on each translation (we will explain later where we hold translation state).
+Examples of kgateway extension plugins can be found in [/internal/kgateway/extensions2/plugins](/internal/kgateway/extensions2/plugins)

 When a plugin can contribute a policy to kgateway, kgateway uses policy collection to perform **policy attachment** - this is the process of assigning policies to the object they impact (like HTTPRoutes) based on their targetRefs.

-You can see in the Plugin interface a field called `ContributesPolicies` which is a map of GK -> `PolicyPlugin`.
+You can see in the Plugin interface a field called `ContributesPolicies` which is a map of GK -> `PolicyPlugin` (defined in [/pkg/pluginsdk/types.go](/pkg/pluginsdk/types.go)).
 The policy plugin contains a bunch of fields, but for our discussion we'll focus on these two:

 ```go